 Youth & Family Resources

-Will you consider YouthWell in your year-end giving?
-Your DONATION, big or small, will impact and support youth throughout Santa Barbara County in 2024.
+Will you consider YouthWell in your giving?
+Your DONATION, big or small, will impact and support youth throughout Santa Barbara County.

 Find a complete list of organizations providing youth and family mental health and wellness services in Santa Barbara County.
 Find crisis resources, therapists, treatment programs, parent and youth support groups, and more.
 Contact us if you need support navigating available resources.

 Find support groups for parents and youth, workshops, parenting classes, youth classes, volunteer opportunities for youth, and more.

 Leadership program for students hosted by YouthWell in partnership with SB County Behavioral Wellness.
 High School students learn about mental health issues and advocate for mental health on their campuses and in their communities.

 Find materials we have created for youth, parents, and teachers with self-care tips, resources, and more.
 Find handouts from our workshops and posters for the classrooms.

 Check out our newly published 52 WEEK WELLNESS JOURNAL for youth and adults.
 Journaling is a tool that can help to identify what is causing stress and provide insight for managing challenges in your life.